hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="batchelor.PNG" width="700">
 </center>
 Lord Rayleigh (1916), who later won the 1904 Nobel Prize in Physics, also used the *D/Dt* notation.
-Tritton (1988) has an entire section (5.5) dedicated to the "substantive derivative", which I won't quote here; he also uses *D/Dt* notation for it.
+Tritton (1988, Sec.
+5.5), Faber (1995, Sec.
+2.4), and Rieutord (2015, sec.
+1.3.4) have entire sections dedicated to the material derivative, which I won't quote here; they all also use the *D/Dt* notation for it.
 The *Feynman Lectures* have a nice derivation of this expression in [Chapter 40](https://www.feynmanlectures.caltech.edu/II_40.html) (Sec.
 2), which you can read for free.
 However, Feynman does not use any special notation for the material derivative, nor do Subramanyan Chandrasekhar (1961) and Steven Weinberg (2021, sec.
 2.5).

 A particularly insightful passage on this notation is provided by Sir James Lighthill, who like Stokes, was a holder of Sir Issac Newton's Lucasian Chair of Mathematics at Cambridge University.
 Lighthill (1986, Sec.
 3.1) writes:
 <center>